4dro/boot/README.md

 ## build
 To compile the files you need NASM assembler compliler.
 You can download it from https://www.nasm.us.
 The Deploy program also needs a linker - I use GoLink from http://www.godevtool.com I encourage you to build the programs by yourself, it easy.
-You don't have to install anything - just updack compiler and linker archives and update the paths in comp.bat file.
+You don't have to install anything - just unpack compiler and linker archives and update the paths in comp.bat file.
 Anyway, the binaries are aslo provided for those who not want to build themselves.